-Certain of our existing investors and their affiliated entities, as well as affiliates of our collaborator Pfizer Inc., have agreed to purchase an aggregate of 2,000,000 shares of our common stock in this offering at the initial public offering price.
+Certain of our existing investors and their affiliated entities, as well as affiliates of our collaborator Pfizer Inc., have indicated an interest in purchasing an aggregate of up to approximately \$14.0 million in shares of our common stock in this offering at the initial public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these entities, or any of these entities may determine to purchase more, less or no shares in this offering.
 The underwriters will receive the same underwriting discount on any shares purchased by these entities as they will on any other shares sold to the public in this offering.

-Delivery of the shares of common stock is expected to be made on January 15, 2014.
-We have granted the underwriters an option for a period of 30 days to purchase an additional 1,050,000 shares of our common stock.
-If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$4,508,000, and the total proceeds to us, before expenses, will be \$59,892,000.
+Delivery of the shares of common stock is expected to be made on or about , 2014.
+We have granted the underwriters an option for a period of 30 days to purchase an additional shares of our common stock.
+If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$, and the total proceeds to us, before expenses, will be \$.